 Tons of museums and destinations across the globe offer virtual tours, whether it’s on their official website or on Google Arts & Culture online platform.
 If you love Europe as much as I do, check out these European museums that you can visit at home, virtual castle tours, or virtual tours of Spain.

-WATCH MOVIES THAT INSPIRE TRAVEL (INCLUDING FOREIGN MOVIES AND TRAVEL DOCUMENTARIES)
+WATCH MOVIES AND TV SHOWS THAT INSPIRE TRAVEL

-You can always go for the classic and fun-to-watch travel movies like ‘Eat, Pray, Love’ and ‘Midnight in Paris,’ but you should also check out foreign movies like ‘Thi Mai’ (a Spanish movie set in Vietnam) and ‘My Summer in Provence’ on Netflix.
+You can always go for the classic and fun-to-watch travel movies like ‘Midnight in Paris’ and ‘Eat, Pray, Love’ (or other great movies set in Italy), but you should also check out foreign movies like ‘Thi Mai’ (a Spanish movie set in Vietnam) and ‘My Summer in Provence’ on Netflix.

 - Magical Andes (Netflix) – This one is actually AMAZING.